konsumer/lambda-cms/README.md

 # WIP

-The idea is to provide a headless nextjs-based CMS that can be deployed on vercel or lambda.
+The idea is to provide a headless nextjs-based CMS that can be deployed on vercel or lambda to edit a static site.

 Each transport should implement a simple API that looks like this: